Mercilon

 - have high blood pressure

-- have high blood cholesterol or a family history
+- have high blood cholesterol or a family history of that

 - have gallstones

-- Epilepsy treatments
+-

-- Some antibiotics
+-

-- Some sedatives (barbiturates)
+- some sedatives (barbiturates)

 - St John’s Wort (herbal remedy)

-- Griseofulvin (antifungal)
+- griseofulvin (antifungal)

-- Some laxatives/medical charcoal
+- some laxatives/medical charcoal

 Mercilon can also affect how well other medicines work, for example, diabetes medications.
 You should speak to your doctor if you are taking any other medication while on Mercilon.